varigence/docs/bimlflex/getting-started/importing-source-metadata.md

 1. Validate the `Connections`, `Batches` and `Projects` pages to allow the metadata import to proceed
 1. Navigate to the `AWLT_SRC` source connection
 1. Click the Import Metadata button to display the dialog
-1. Select the `SalesLT` schema in the schema explorer.
+1. Select the `SalesLT` schema in the schema explorer, unselect the `dbo` schema.
 Deselect the `import views` option to only import metadata from the tables in the `SalesLT` schema
 1. Click `Import Metadata` to read the metadata from the source into the metadata repository Tables are added to the `Objects` page.
 Columns are added to the `Columns` page
 1. In BimlStudio, click the `Refresh Metadata` button.
 This will read the new metadata from the database in to the logical view.
 The logical view will be populated with the tables and with SSIS projects and packages.